dotnet/runtimelab/src/docs/binding-structs.md

 # Binding Structs

-Structs in Swift are value types that can have a number of forms each of which requires a certain amount of consideration: frozen/non-frozen and blitable and non-blitable.
+Structs in Swift are value types that can have a number of forms each of which requires a certain amount of consideration: frozen/non-frozen and blittable and non-blittable ([.NET definitions here](https://learn.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types)).

 Structs that are frozen are guaranteed not to change.
-They have a fixed layout and are passed by value lowered up until the point when the size of the struct exceeds the number of registers dedicated for value types in Swift (currently 4 and unlikely to change).
+They have a fixed layout and can be passed by value lowered up until the point when the size of the struct exceeds the number of registers dedicated for value types in Swift (currently 4 and unlikely to change).

 Non-frozen structs are passed by reference since the layout and size are not guaranteed.